Currency and Delivery Country

 Tasting Note by The Chaps at Master of Malt

-Nose: Full of caramel.
+Nose Full of caramel.
 Toasted oak is evident and rich and just the faintest peat has muscled its way through.

-Palate: Lots of barley and cereal notes, oodles of rich bourbon, smoke and peat still present.
+Palate Lots of barley and cereal notes, oodles of rich bourbon, smoke and peat still present.
 Charming interplay through the caramel sweetness and the vanilla spiced oak.

-Finish: Has a sharp edge, more caramel and sugary barley notes and a lanolin smoothness and more tapering smoke.
+Finish Has a sharp edge, more caramel and sugary barley notes and a lanolin smoothness and more tapering smoke.

-Ardmore Traditional Reviews
+Reviews for Ardmore Traditional

 Boring and corked